Get Involved

 National Bike & Roll to School Day

-Registration is now open for the 12th annual National Bike & Roll to School Day on May 3, 2023!
 Bike & Roll to School Day invites participants to celebrate the joy of active commuting encouraging children and teens to be more active while having fun!
-Register at https://bit.ly/40viHyn
+Encouraging healthier habits, a cleaner environment and making it a priority to create safe routes to schools.
+Learn more!

 Get ready for Earth Hour!
-By switching off your lights on March 25 at 8:30pm, you can join millions of others in 190 countries conserving energy in support of our planet.
-Earth Hour is now one of the world's largest grassroots movements for the environment.
-Learn more and participate at https://bit.ly/3Zddv0S
+By switching off your lights on the 4th Saturday of March, you can join millions of others in 190 countries conserving energy to support our planet.
+Earth Hour is one of the world's largest environmental grassroots movements.
+Learn more and participate!

 Geothermal Heat Pumps Informational Session